NBA Rumors: Raptors Could Acquire DeMar DeRozan For Four Players & 2022 First-Rounder, Per ‘Bleacher Report’

 According to the Bleacher Report writer, the hypothetical move would require the Raptors to send center Aron Baynes and reserve guards Norman Powell, Malachi Flynn, and Matt Thomas and a 2022 first-round pick to the Spurs in order to acquire DeRozan.
 This deal, as noted, can only be executed on February 22 at the earliest, but it could give Toronto another top-flight scorer to add to a lineup that already has Pascal Siakam, Fred VanVleet, and Kyle Lowry averaging at least 19 points and Chris Boucher and OG Anunoby averaging upward of 12.

-As for the Spurs, Buckley wrote that Powell — who is producing 10.5 points per game off the bench, per Basketball-Reference — is still young enough to fit the club’s rebuilding timeline at 27 years old, though it’s possible they could also “flip” him for assets.
+As for the Spurs, Buckley wrote that Powell, who is producing 10.5 points per game off the bench, per Basketball-Reference, is still young enough to fit the club’s rebuilding timeline at 27 years old, although it’s possible they could also “flip” him for assets.
 Baynes, meanwhile, could provide additional “veteran insurance” as an inside presence as he theoretically rejoins the organization where he kicked off his career in the NBA.

 Regarding the other players involved, it was suggested that Flynn — who was picked late in the first round of the 2020 draft — could be “worth developing” if the deal becomes a reality, while Thomas could be useful as a three-point specialist.